 - 4a.
-If the confidentiality of inside information not disclosed under the conditions of paragraphs 3 or 4, is no longer ensured, the issuer has to inform the public of this inside information as soon as possible.
-This includes situations where a rumour explicitly relates to a piece of inside information which is not disclosed under paragraphs 3 or 4 when that rumour is sufficiently accurate to indicate that the confidentiality of that information is no longer ensured. - 5.
-Where an issuer of a financial instrument or an emission allowance market participant, not exempted pursuant to the second subparagraph of paragraph 2 of Article 12, or a person acting on his behalf or for his account, discloses any inside information to any third party in the normal exercise of his duties resulting from employment or profession, as referred to in Article 7(4), he must make complete and effective public disclosure of that information, simultaneously in the case of an intentional disclosure, and promptly in the case of a non-intentional disclosure.
-This paragraph shall not apply if the person receiving the information owes a duty of confidentiality, regardless of whether such duty is based on a law, on regulations, on articles of association, or on a contract. - 6.
-Inside information relating to issuers, whose financial instruments are admitted to trading on an SME growth market, may be posted by the trading venue on its website instead of on the website of the issuer where the trading venue chooses to provide this facility for issuers on that market.
+If the confidentiality of inside information not disclosed under the conditions of paragraphs 3 or 4, is no longer ensured, the issuer has to inform the public of this information as soon as possible.
+This includes situations where a rumour explicitly relates to a piece of inside information which has not been disclosed under paragraphs 3 or 4 when that rumour is sufficiently accurate to indicate that the confidentiality of that information is no longer ensured. - 6.
+Where an issuer of a financial instrument or an emission allowance market participant, not exempted pursuant to the second subparagraph of paragraph 2 of this article, or a person acting on their behalf or for their account, discloses any inside information to any third party in the normal course of the exercise of an employment, profession or duty, as referred to in Article 7b(1), they must make complete and effective public disclosure of that information, simultaneously in the case of an intentional disclosure, and promptly in the case of a non-intentional disclosure.
+This paragraph shall not apply if the person receiving the information owes a duty of confidentiality, regardless of whether such duty is based on a law, on regulations, on articles of association, or on a contract.

-- 7. ESMA shall develop draft implementing technical standards to determine: - the technical means for appropriate public disclosure of inside information as referred to in paragraphs 1 and 6; - the technical means for delaying the public disclosure of inside information as referred to in paragraphs 3 and 4.
+- 7. Inside information relating to issuers , whose financial instruments are admitted to trading on an SME growth market, may be posted by the trading venue on its website instead of on the website of the issuer where the trading venue chooses to provide this facility for issuers on that market. - 9.
+ESMA shall develop draft implementing technical standards to determine: - the technical means for appropriate public disclosure of inside information as referred to in paragraphs 1, 6 and 7; - the technical means for delaying the public disclosure of inside information as referred to in paragraphs 4 and 5.